pschool-in/curriculum/content/grammar/adjective.md

 ## Appropriate Adjective

-Put the adjectives given in the bottom at the right place.
+Put the adjectives given at the bottom in the right sentence.

 ```
 An ostrich lays the *biggest* eggs!
 The clown in the circus wore *colourful* clothes,
 I have an *orange* persian cat.
 Our neighbours have a *beautiful* garden.
-Puja’s school is on a *wide* *stony* road.
+Puja’s school is on a *wide* road.

 Did you know that giraffes have *blue* tongues?
 The boy was wearing a sweater of *soft* wool.
 My mother’s *favourite* ice cream is vanilla.
-The blue whale is the *largest* *biggest* mammal.
+The blue whale is the *largest* mammal.
 The lime juice is very *sour*.

-This road is very *wide*.
+This road is very *stony*.
 These books are very *old*.
 Where are you going, my *pretty* maid?
 The *brave* soldier died fighting for his country.